SoAanyip/React-FileUpload/readme.md

 #### doUpload(files,mill) ####
 Triggered after the request is sent(xhr send | form submit).

 @param files {array[File] | string} In moderns it will be the array contains the File instance(the way that File API returns).
-In IE it will be the full name of file.
+In IE9- it will be the full name of file.

 @param mill {long} The time of the upload action (millisecond).
 If the File instance has the `mill` property it will be the same as it.